 By Adelaide Zollinger

-On March 6, MIT launched its first lunar landing mission since the Apollo era, sending three payloads — the AstroAnt, the RESOURCE 3D camera, and the HUMANS nanowafer— to the moon’s south polar region.
-The mission was based out of Luna, a mission control space designed by MIT Department of Architecture students and faculty in collaboration with the MIT Space Exploration Initiative, Inploration, and Simpson Gumpertz and Heger.
-It is installed in the MIT Media Lab ground-floor gallery and is open to the public as part of Artfinity, MIT’s Festival for the Arts.
+On March 6, in one of the first U.S. lunar landings since the Apollo era, MIT sent three payloads — the AstroAnt, the RESOURCE 3D camera, and the HUMANS nanowafer — to the moon’s south polar region.
+The MIT component of the mission was based out of Luna, a control space designed by MIT Department of Architecture students and faculty in collaboration with the MIT Space Exploration Initiative, Inploration, and Simpson Gumpertz and Heger.
+Luna is installed in the MIT Media Lab ground-floor gallery and opened to the public as part of Artfinity, MIT’s Festival for the Arts.
 The installation allows visitors to observe payload operators at work and interact with the software used for the mission, thanks to virtual reality.